cheunste/notes/avr/avrdude_and_makefiles.md

 Editing the make file makes this a lost easier, if you have it in the make makefile you can then enter make flash and it should compile

+If your Makefile is complete with all the necessary settings (usually just the ISP and the uC type) you can use

+make flash

+in the terminal to compile and flash it.

 # Configuring the makefile

 MCU